 A few things to understand about risks when grazing higher nitrate forages:

-- The capacity of the microbial population in the rumen to detoxify nitrite will increase with exposure to nitrate.
+- Gradual adaptation is a key management strategy.
+Producers should not strip graze high nitrate forages, but allow cattle to be selective.
+The capacity of the microbial population in the rumen to detoxify nitrite will increase with exposure to nitrate.
 Nitrates tend to be greatest in the bottom of the stem and with the least nitrates in the leaf.
 If given the opportunity, cattle tend to select leaf material first and work their way down the plant, slowly increasing their nitrate exposure over the grazing period.
-Therefore, the microbial population in the rumen of grazing cattle may have time to adapt to higher nitrate concentrations by the time the animal consumes the stem and lower portions of the plant.
-Thus, gradual adaptation is a key management strategy.
-Producers should not strip graze high nitrate forages, but allow cattle to be selective.
+That may allow microbial population in the rumen of grazing cattle to adapt to higher nitrate concentrations by the time the animal consumes the stem and lower portions of the plant.
 Losses from nitrate toxicity are more likely in cattle not adapted to nitrate.
-The bacteria in the rumen capable of converting the toxic nitrite to ammonia will increase in numbers when nitrate is available to them.
-Adapted animals can be safely fed higher levels than un-adapted animals.
 To adapt the cattle, start by grazing the lowest-nitrate fields and then work up to the highest.
-If a lower nitrate field is not available, producers should graze higher nitrate fields lightly to allow animals to selectively graze the plant parts that are lower in nitrate concentration.
+If a lower nitrate field is not available, producers should graze higher nitrate fields at lower stocking rates to allow animals to selectively graze the plant parts that are lower in nitrate concentration.

-- Grazing cattle often have a slower rate of dry matter intake than when eating harvested forages.
-Again, this means that the microbes can better keep pace with the nitrate inflow.
-Feeding cattle prior to turnout can help slow initial intake of high nitrate feed.
+- Feeding cattle prior to turnout can help slow initial intake of high nitrate feed.
+Grazing cattle often have a slower rate of dry matter intake than when eating harvested forages, allowing the microbes to better keep pace with the nitrate inflow.
 Also, if intake becomes restricted at any point (forage runs out or weather impedes grazing) producers should fill them up on lower nitrate hay again before they go back to grazing the high nitrate forage.

-- Higher dietary energy increases the rate of detoxification.
-Thus, cattle grazing immature forages can have lower risk than mature forages with the same amount of nitrate.
-Previous research found that feeding a couple pounds of corn to cattle when feeding mature high nitrate forages can lower risk.
-So, if the forage is not young/immature, producers should consider grain supplementation.
+- Research has shown that feeding a couple pounds of corn to cattle when feeding mature high nitrate forages can lower risk.
+Higher dietary energy increases the rate of detoxification.
+Cattle grazing immature forages can have lower risk than mature forages with the same amount of nitrate So, if the forage is older/mature, producers should consider grain supplementation.
 This will supply energy for rumen microbes to convert nitrate into bacterial protein and minimizes the accumulation of the intermediate nitrite.
 Grain feeding may be of limited benefit for high quality annual forages but is a good idea when grazing more mature forages.

 Producers with high nitrate forage who need assistance with developing a management plan can contact their local extension educator.